Capital One SavorOne Credit Card review

 Most luxury credit cards lure you in with enticing perks and a large annual fee, but there is no catch with the Capital One SavorOne card.
 In addition to earning 3% cash back on dining and entertainment, 2% back at grocery stores and 1% back on all other purchases, you will also receive a $150 bonus after meeting minimum spending requirements.

-Another advantage of the Capital One SavorOne is no foreign transaction fees on purchases made outside of the US, which is uncommon for cards with no annual fee.
+Another advantage of the Capital One SavorOne is no foreign transaction fees on purchases made outside of the U.S., which isn’t exactly common for cards with no annual fee.

-Few credit cards provide a good cash sign-up bonus with no annual fee, but the Capital One SavorOne makes it as easy as possible.
-With the Capital One SavorOne, you can earn a $150 cash bonus when you spend $500 on purchases within the first three months of opening your account.
+Few no annual fee credit cards provide a good cash sign-up bonus, but the Capital One SavorOne makes its fair intro offer easy to earn.
+You’ll earn a $150 cash bonus when you spend $500 on purchases within the first three months of opening your account.